 Instagram: Follow a_greener_golden on Instagram for great Golden Sustainability Program photos and updates.

 Golden Sustainability Blog: Check out the “What’s New” page for the latest information on Golden Sustainability efforts and great tips to create a more sustainable lifestyle.

 Sustainability Email List: Passionate about sustainability?
-Sign up here, to receive email updates on ways to share ideas, participate in projects, and contribute your knowledge to Golden’s Sustainability Initiative.
+Sign up for the Sustainability Email List, to receive email updates on ways to share ideas, participate in projects, and contribute your knowledge to Golden’s Sustainability Initiative.